What is a long term tenancy agreement?

 In this article, we’ll delve into the details of long-term tenancy agreements and explore the pros and cons of this type of rental arrangement.

-A long term tenancy agreement usually refers to tenancy agreements that are a minimum of 6 months up to 12 months in length.
 This means the break clause in the agreement is after at least 6 months before anything can be renegotiated.

 What are the rights and responsibilities involved in long term tenancy agreements?